cortexlabs/cortex/docs/miscellaneous/security.md

 ### Cluster spin-up

 Spinning up Cortex on your AWS account requires more permissions than Cortex needs once it's running.
-You can specify different credentials for each purpose in 2 ways (in order of precedence):
+You can specify different credentials for each purpose in two ways (in order of precedence):

-1. You can specify `--aws-key` and `--aws-secret` flags to indicate the credentials that will be used to create your cluster.
+1. You can specify `--aws-key` and `--aws-secret` flags to `cortex cluster up` to indicate the credentials that will be used to create your cluster.
 You can specify `--cortex-aws-key` and `--cortex-aws-secret` to specify credentials which will be used by the cluster.
-For example, `cortex cluster up --aws-key AWS_ACCESS_KEY_ID --aws-secret AWS_SECRET_ACCESS_KEY`.

 2. You can export the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` which will be used to create your cluster, and export `CORTEX_AWS_ACCESS_KEY_ID` and `CORTEX_AWS_SECRET_ACCESS_KEY` which will be used by the cluster.